luannutels/phishing-mail-templates/README.md

-# phishing-templates
+# phishing-hub
-Phishing model templates for study and testing.
+Resources and templates that can help with phishing campaigns.